vandetho/symflowbuilder/README.md

   This visualization aspect not only aids in the rapid development and troubleshooting of workflows but also facilitates better team collaboration by making the workflows easily understandable for everyone involved, regardless of their technical depth in Symfony.
+* **Form Builder**:
+  The platform also includes a form builder that allows users to define the form fields and their types, which are then used to generate the form configuration for the workflow.
+  This feature is particularly useful for developers who are not familiar with Symfony's form configuration syntax.